-Hackbright Academy is a community which encourages learning, collaboration, and engagement in the developer community.
+Hackbright Academy is a community that encourages learning, collaboration, and engagement in the developer community.

-We value the participation of each member of the community and want everyone involved to have an enjoyable and fulfilling experience.
+We value the participation of each member of the community and we want everyone who is involved to have an enjoyable and fulfilling experience.
 Accordingly, all members are expected to show respect and courtesy to others at all times.

 To make clear what is expected, all Hackbright team and community members are required to conform to the following Community Guidelines.
 Organizers will enforce the guidelines in Hackbright Academy’s physical and online spaces.